-NOTICE: Do not connect CTS CPVC or Schedule 80 CPVC directly to a boiler due to excessive heat generated.
+NOTICE: Do not connect CPVC CTS or CPVC Schedule 80 directly to a boiler due to excessive heat generated.
 The maximum recommended temperature and de-rating of working pressure applies to both heat generated from fluid being distributed through pipe system and heat generated from sources external to the pipe system.